MarchOfDeath/Group-11-Major1/README.md

 ### major1.c ###
 // What does major1.c do, also indicate what happens in major1.h

+major1.c acts as a menu for the program.
+The user enters an input and the outcome of that input triggers a function.
+  - For input `1`, the program runs the power.c function
+  - For input `2`, the program runs the reverse.c function
+  - For input `3`, the program runs the replace.c function
+  - For input `4`, the program runs the palindrome.c function
+  - For input `5`, the program terminates
+  - For any other input, the program issues an error message and loops the menu

+major.h is the common h file that holds all the standard and user-defined files for the program to operate.

 // how to compile and run